Myndex/SAPC-APCA/README.md

                       SAPC + loWoBoffset;
   }

-         // return Lc (lightness contrast) as a signed numeric value
+         // Return Lc (lightness contrast) as a signed numeric value.
+	// After multipluying by 100, range will be less than ±127,
-        // It is permissible to round to the nearest whole number.
+       // so it is permissible to round to the nearest whole integer.

   return  outputContrast * 100.0;